edgarcosta/motivic-lfunctions/schema.md

 special_values_at             |float8[]            | an array of t's where L(t) has been computed as a ball, t is in analytic normalization special_values_mid            |numeric[]           | the mid point of L(t) special_values_rad            |float8[]              | the radious of L(t)
-z1                            |numeric             | the first zero where all the last digit may have an error of +-1, e.g., we could represent pi as 3.1416

 [Dirichlet coefficient]: https://beta.lmfdb.org/knowledge/show/lfunction.dirichlet_series